Betty Kelly

-Betty Kelly (born September 16, 1944) (also known as Betty Kelley) is an American singer most noted as being a member of the popular Motown singing group Martha and the Vandellas.
+Betty Kelly (born September 16, 1944), also known as Betty Kelley, is an American singer most noted as being a member of the popular Motown singing group Martha and the Vandellas.

 Early years

 Born in Attalla, Alabama, Kelly moved with her family to Kalamazoo, Michigan when she was a child.
 In 1964, she replaced Annette Beard as a member of Martha and the Vandellas, the group led by Martha Reeves and featuring Rosalind Ashford.
 In 1961, she joined Motown singing group The Velvelettes.

 Martha and the Vandellas

 Kelly joined what became the most famed lineup of the Vandellas, which recorded "I'm Ready for Love", "Nowhere to Run" and "My Baby Loves Me".
 The group performed on The Ed Sullivan Show, Shindig! and American Bandstand.
-Kelly was fired from the group in the summer of 1967—about the same time that Florence Ballard was fired from The Supremes—and was replaced by Martha's younger sister Lois Reeves with the group's name changed to Martha Reeves and the Vandellas.
+Kelly was fired from the group in the August 1967 was replaced by Martha's younger sister, Lois Reeves with the group's name changed to Martha Reeves and the Vandellas.
+She was fired due to her poor corporation with Reeves, and Kelly was expecting a child with their bass player, Tracey Wright, at the time.